2theMAXtheStairFax/cobject/README.md

 | Beeper | 7 | SB | Mid-High |

 > [!WARNING]
 > Position refers to microsecond range (1000us - 2000us), NOT physical switch position.
-You can double check in the outputs tab and reversing the channel.
+You can double check in the outputs tab and reverse the channel for desired behavior.
 If you do reverse a channel, check the model settings failsafe menu for default switch positions or else your radio will yap at you about switch postitions when switching models or powering on.

 ## Questions